jbiatek/BSGRulebook/dynamic.md

 #### Cylon Fleet location

-When choosing to "activate all Cylon ships of one type", the chosen activation is [resolved exactly as it is when it appears on a Crisis card](#activating-cylon-ships), including moving Centurions if heavy raiders are activated. <span class="cylonfleet">This also includes following the Cylon Fleet board rules for when "nothing happens on the main board". </span>
+When choosing to "activate all Cylon ships of one type", the chosen activation is [resolved exactly as it is when it appears on a Crisis card](#activating-cylon-ships), including moving Centurions if heavy raiders are activated <span class="cylonfleet">and placing ships on the Cylon Fleet board</span>.

 The other option, "launch 2 raiders and 1 heavy raider from each basestar" does exactly that and nothing more. <span class="cylonfleet">The Cylon Fleet board is only involved if the regular piles have run out of raiders or heavy raiders, in which case they are drawn from the lowest numbered Cylon Fleet spaces as usual.
 Basestars on the Cylon Fleet board do *not* launch ships as a result of this action, only basestars on the main board.
 Since it is not an "Activate Cylon Ships" icon that is being resolved, the Pursuit track is not advanced and Cylon Fleet space areas are not moved over to the main board. </span>